vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Happiness

 > 1. "Happiness is not something readymade.
-It comes from your own actions." - Dalai Lama XIV -- **Review**
+It comes from your own actions." - Dalai Lama XIV
-> 1. "It’s better to be happy than to be right."
+> 1. "It’s better to be happy than to be right." - Unknown
 > 1. "Don’t let small things ruin your happiness.
-Choose to be happy instead."
+Choose to be happy instead." - Unknown -- **Review**
-> 1. "Sometimes it’s better to let things go than to hold on to them."
+> 1. "Sometimes it’s better to let things go than to hold on to them." - Unknown
 > 1. "The greatest wealth is health." - Virgil
 > 1. "Happiness is not by chance, but by choice." - Jim Rohn
 > 1. "Choose to be optimistic; it feels better." - Dalai Lama